 - Plastic drop cloths or garbage bags to protect your work surface

-- Cardboard box (for spraying the shells)
+- Cardboard box (optional, for spraying the shells)

-Paint the Egg Shells:
+How to Paint Egg Shells:

 To paint the egg shells, I covered a work surface and put on a pair of rubber gloves (except for when I took photos, lol).
 Then I added a drop of ink inside an egg shell and swirled it around.
 I found that using only a couple of colors kept the egg shell canvas from becoming too muddied.
 To create a lighter look, I added a drop of alcohol/alcohol ink blending solution or Pearl metallic alcohol ink and swirled it around.

 To get a really airy look, I pour a few drops of alcohol ink into an old ice cube tray and then use a small artist’s paint brush to apply a tiny speck of color.
 Then I just played!
 I tried painting on a stripe of glittery nail polish (so pretty!), adding in deeper alcohol ink colors.
+I also tried letting the color sit more, or moving it around the surface more.
+I also blew on the inks to move them around, or swirled the egg shell itself.
+I let some dry and then went over them with shimmery nail polish or metallic alcohol ink.

 When I was done painting my egg shells, I set them aside to dry overnight.
 Then I placed them inside an empty cardboard box, painted side up.
 I sprayed them lightly with my sealant.
 Then I flipped them over right away, to prevent the sealant from pooling at the bottom of the egg shells, and then I sprayed the backs.
+I let them dry overnight.
+This is what I used, but see the supply list for other suggestions:

 I grabbed a piece of shell pink cardstock and placed it inside the mat that came with my IKEA shadowbox frame.
 I wanted the egg shells to look like they were going to spill out onto the matting, so that’s why I placed it inside the mat first.
 Then I dry fit the placement before gluing the egg shells in place, with my hot glue gun, and putting my frame back together.
+I played around with different arrangements until I found one I liked!
+You can also use different backgrounds: I’ve since made more eggshell art wallpaper samples are a fun way to add more texture/color to easy eggshell art.

 I love how this DIY egg shell art turned out!
 And it looks do good against my nearly black fireplace – the soft pastels really pop.
-I chose summery colors – mostly watery blues – so this is a really cute idea for switching up art to lend some summer vibes to your decor.
+I chose summery colors – mostly watery blues – so this is a really cute idea for switching up art to lend some spring or summer vibes to your decor.

 Find all my alcohol ink DIY projects here: